Helping identify and care for infants and their parents, caregivers, and families |

 Related Web-based Learning

 - U.S. Department of Health & Human Services, Administration for Children and Families, Administration on Children, Youth and Families, Children’s Bureau.
-(2021).
-Child Maltreatment 2019.
-Available from https://www.acf.hhs.gov/cb/research-data-technology/statistics-research/child-maltreatment
+(2023).
+Child Maltreatment 2021.https://www.acf.hhs.gov/cb/data-research/child-maltreatment